June 09, 2026

 Can You Stack Them?

-Many longevity enthusiasts combine supplements for complementary effects — for example, pairing Urolithin A (mitophagy) with NMN (NAD+ support) to address cellular aging from multiple angles.
+Many longevity enthusiasts combine supplements for complementary effects — for example, pairing Urolithin A (mitophagy) with an NAD+ precursor (cellular energy) to address cellular aging from multiple angles.
 These pathways are distinct enough that stacking is generally considered safe, though it's always wise to consult your healthcare provider.

 The Bottom Line